amirh-far/MNIST-digit-classifier/README.md

 ## Contributing

 Feel free to contribute to this mini project.<br>
-Also you can connect with me via Gmail, LinkedIn or telegram (links available in my github profile: [link](https://github.com/amirh-far)).<br>
+Also you can reach out to mevia Gmail, LinkedIn or telegram (links available in my github profile: [link](https://github.com/amirh-far)).<br>
 Happy coding my friend :)